RealityETH/subjectivocracy/operations.md

                     RealityETH.freeze()
 ```
 Next step:
-* Wait for the fork date, then anyone can [Complete an arbitrator removal](#complete-an-arbitrator-removal) on one chain and [Cancel an arbitrator removal](#cancel-an-arbitrator-removal) on the other.
+* Wait for the fork date, then anyone can [Execute an arbitrator removal](#execute-an-arbitrator-removal) on one chain and [Cancel an arbitrator removal](#cancel-an-arbitrator-removal) on the other.

 ### Propose a routine governance change
 ```